 Passenger Entertainment offerings include business-to-consumer and business-to-business models.
 Under the business-to-consumer model, we provide our entertainment service directly to airline passengers.
-For the business-to-customer model, we determine pricing, charge the passenger directly and remit a share of the revenue to the airlines.
+For the business-to-customer model, we determine pricing, charge the passenger directly and remit a share of the revenue to the airline.
 For the business-to-business model, our airline partner determines the pricing and pays us directly for passenger access to our service and there is no revenue share to the airline in this model.
+We fully transitioned to a business-to-business model during 2017.